This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 If the car is declared as having “non-repairable damage” it will be very difficult to resolve the dispute without getting significant evidence that the legislative requirements of a non-repairable car have not been met and the insurer was wrong.

-If the car has sustained repairable damage, and you want your insurer to repair your vehicle you will need to get some evidence to support your claim that the repairs or salvage value are cheaper than the market value of the repaired vehicle.
+If the car has sustained repairable damage, and you want your insurer to repair your vehicle you will need to get some evidence to support your claim that the repairs or salvage value are cheaper than the market value and sum insured of the repaired vehicle.
 Think about getting:

 - Quotes from a salvage yard regarding salvage value (or visit www.pickles.com.au)